RhyanRodriguez3/Excel-Guide/3_VBA.md

 - To debug, use step into button to run your code line by line and correct output errors.

 ## Creating Macros from Scratch
-- Objects are stated first in OOP, then you state what you want to do to it using a method (Insert).
-- Methods are command statements to do something to the object (verbs).
-- Objects are sheets, tables, charts, cells, columns, and rows.
-  - `ActiveSheet` is the sheet you are currently on
-  - Sheet(1) refers to the first sheet in your workbook.
-  - Sheets("NameOfYourSheet").select Great for multiple sheets
-- Properties are the way we describe certain objects, such as .color, .value, .font (adjectives).

 ## Macro Scripting Basics
 - Go to insert, module, and insert a procedure.